mijp1/castep-docs/docs/tutorials/GA/Silicon.md

 `./get_data.sh`

+to get the output file `out.put`.
+The file contains

+1. Generation number.
+2. Parent or child.
+3. Member number.
+4. Error file detected (T or F).
+5. Geometry optimisation converged (T or F).
+6. Number of ions in the cell.
+7. Enthalpy per ion of converged cell (in eV/ion).
+8. Volume of converged cell (in Angstrom/ion).
+9. Member filename.

+in each line.
+In our case, 6 is actually missing since it is a fixed value of 8.

-to get the output file `out.put`, and the run the python script to see that data visually in `all_gens.png`.
+Run the python script to see that data visually in `all_gens.png`.
 The graph should look like this

 ![First image output](all_gens.png)